H1B Consular Processing vs Change of Status (Difference?)

 NOTE: Entering on F1/B1/B2 in the USA and then filing H1B is legal but not recommended normally.

-H1B consular processing means getting an H1B visa stamp at a US embassy outside of US.
-Many H1B workers from India and China opt for going to Mexico or Canada for visa stamp to avoid travelling back to home country.
+H1B consular processing means getting an H1B visa stamp at a US embassy outside of the US.
+Many H1B workers from India and China opt for going to Mexico or Canada for visa stamp to avoid traveling back to the home country.

-If you are currently in USA on a visa like F1 or H4, then you can apply your H1B in lottery using either option
+If you are currently in the USA on a visa like F1 or H4, then you can apply your H1B in lottery using either option:

-- H1B as Change of Status – No need to travel outside US to activate H1B
+- H1B as Change of Status – No need to travel outside the US to activate H1B

 Is Consular Processing Mandatory?

-If your H1B visa is approved and you are currently outside USA, you have no option but to get a visa stamp to enter US.
-The work ‘Consular processing’ means that you have to visit US consulate to get your application processed and approved.
+- If you are currently outside the USA, you have no option but to file H1B as consular processing and get a visa stamp to enter the US.

-In other cases where you are currently in US, your H1B may need consular processing if:
+In other cases where you are currently in the US, your H1B may need consular processing if: